 During wet weather, inflow and infiltration into the sanitary sewer collection systems cause high influent flows to the treatment plant.
 These collection systems are owned by SASM and its member agencies: City of Mill Valley, Richardson Bay Sanitary District, Almonte Sanitary District, Alto Sanitary District, Homestead Valley Sanitary District and the Kay Park region of Tamalpais Community Services District.
 During these high flow conditions, primary treated effluent may blend with fully treated secondary effluent prior to chlorination, dechlorination, and discharge into Raccoon Straight in Central San Francisco Bay.

 If the wet weather is extreme, minimally treated sewage may bypass the remainder of the treatment process and overflow the 3.3 Million Gallon equalization (holding) ponds designed to manage peak wet weather flows, and flow directly into the Pickleweed Inlet in Richardson Bay.
 In this case the Marin County Health Department will be notified and the shoreline posted.

-Wastewater Treatment Plant staff will update this webpage with information, including the approximate volume and duration of the event.
+When the Wastewater Treatment Plant experiences a blending event, City staff will update this webpage with information, including the approximate volume and duration of the event.

 ||Estimated Volume |

 ||2.6 M gal.|